Overview of Banks in Norway

 In 2016, the group reported total assets of US$330 billion and total income of US$505 million.

 With around 2,000 employees, Storebrand is a publicly-traded company listed on the Oslo Stock Exchange.
 As of 2016, the bank’s total assets were US$2.6 billion and operating income was US$28 million.

 Sparebank was formed in 1823 and is headquartered in Trondheim.
-It is the third largest bank in Norway in terms of assets.
+It is the third largest of the banks in Norway in terms of assets.
 It provides banking and financial products and services to individuals and corporate customers.

 The bank employs around 1,100 staff and operates in 55 locations across 45 municipalities in both Trondelag counties, More and Romsdal, and Sogn and Fjordane.
 It is one of the six owners of the SpareBank 1 Alliance.